breatheco-de/python-flask-api-tutorial/.learn/exercises/07.2-finish-post-todo/README.md

 Now... if we want to finish our `POST` method, we have to perform the following specific actions:

-+ First: Make sure that you are converting the request body into a real python data structure, like a dictionary.
-You can see that we already used `request.json` for that since we know the request will be in application/json.
++ First: Make sure that you are converting the request body into a real Python data structure, like a dictionary.
+You can see that we already used `request.json` for that since we know the request will be in `application/json`.
 However, if that is not known, you may want to use `request.get_json(force=True)` to ignore the content type and treat it like json.

 + Second: Add the dictionary into the list of `todos`.

 + Last: Return the new list of `todos`.

-Currently, this endopint is not adding anything new to our 'database' (the `todo` list).
+Currently, this endppint is not adding anything new to our 'database' (the `todos` list).

 Let's complete our code so the endpoint can do its job - add a new task to the `todos` list.